sporto/elm-tutorial/routing/navigation_from_list_to_edit.md

 ## Players Update

 Finally __src/Players/Update.elm__ needs to respond to this action.
-Add a new branch to the case expresion:
+Add a new branch to the case expression:

 ```elm
     ...